 Featured image from Wikipedia Commons, used under Creative Commons Zero licence.

 Image is of Quentin Tarantino.
-He is looking slightly past the camera and appears to be laughing.
-He is wearing a green and black hooded sweatshirt
+He is looking slightly down past the camera and looks quite serious.
+He is wearing a suit.